WildCodeSchool/orleans-0919-php-ambassadeurs-de-createurs/README.md

 1. Run `./bin/phpcs` to launch PHP code sniffer
 2. Run `./bin/phpstan analyse src --level 5` to launch PHPStan

+### Windows Users

+If you develop on Windows, you should edit you git configuration to change your end of line rules with this command :

+`git config --global core.autocrlf true`

 ## Deployment

 Add additional notes about how to deploy this on a live system

 ## Built With